Interfiber/v5dbg/docs/docs/cpp/macros/debug/expose.md

     - This macro **requires** the current function to be [debuggable](../debug/function.md4)

 ??? memory-error "Potential memory error"
-    The `$expose` macro allows you to expose memory which **should be marked as const**.
-For example the following code is valid:
+    The `$expose` macro allows you to expose memory which **should be marked as const**, for example the following code is valid:

     ```c++
     #include "v5dbg/debug.h"